 I’ve kept, from this week, a memory I like to dig up occasionally to test myself.
-Anne was relaxed, confident, expressed a great softness, my dad loved her.
+Anne was relaxed, confident, expressed a great softness, and my dad loved her.
 I would see them come downstairs, holding hands, laughing together, with dark shadows under their eyes.
 I swear I wanted that to last forever.
 We often went along the coast, to have a cocktail on a restaurant terrace.
 Everywhere we went, we must have looked like one normal family.
 And I, who was used to going out alone with my dad, being leered at and getting looks of pity, or evil glances, I loved going back to a role that felt more my age.
-The marriage was going to happen in Paris, as soon as we got back.
+The ceremony was going to happen in Paris, as soon as we got back.

 At six, after coming back from the islands, he pulled the boat onto the sand.
 Walking to the house through the pine woods, and to keep warm in the dusk we ran around like kids, trying to trip each other up.
-He kept on catching up with me, collapsing on me shouting “victory!” and rolling me about in the pine needles, holding me down and kissing me again.
-It’s really clear, my memory of how these breathless kisses tasted, these carefree kisses, and how Salil’s heart beat against mine, in time with the sucking of the waves along the sand.
+He kept on catching up with me and collapsing on me shouting “victory!”, rolling me about in the pine needles, holding me down and kissing me again.
+It’s really clear, my memory of how these breathless kisses tasted, these carefree kisses, and how Sal’s heart beat against mine, in time with the sucking of the waves along the sand.
 One, two, three, four beats of his heart and the soft noise on the sand… One, two, three… one – he took a breath, his next kiss was precise, close… well placed… and I suddenly couldn’t hear anything, the sea being drowned out by the rhythmic rushing of my own blood in my ears.

 Anne’s voice was tense.
-Sal was lying against me, we were half naked in the vibrant red and deep shadows of twilight – in the half-light, she might have misunderstood exactly what we were doing.
+Sal was lying against me, we were half naked in the vibrant red and deep shadows of twilight – in the half-light, she might have misunderstood exactly what we were doing… Maybe.
 Sal jumped up, naturally ashamed.
 I got up slowly onto my elbows, and looked at her.
 She turned to Salil and spoke to him calmly, almost as if she couldn’t see the state he was in.

 – I won’t be seeing you here again, she said.